Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 ---
 layout: post
-title: Project
+title: Analyzing the Doppler Free Saturation Spectroscopy of Rubidium using Python
 description: a project that redirects to another website
 img: /img/Rb_thumb.jpg
 #redirect: https://unsplash.com
 ---

-# Analyzing the Doppler Free Saturation Spectroscopy of Rubidium using Python

 Rubidium(Rb) is part of the alkali metals and has atomic number 37.
 Alkali elements are characterized by a closed shell configuration of the inner electrons and a single valence electron which gives them a ”hydrogen-like” structure and properties.